The best small business apps provide a simple way to manage various aspects of your business, whether working from home, the office, or on the go.

 If you’re concerned with who is working on certain projects, then you can bring up a list of teams and individuals, and there’s also a search functionality so you can find completed tasks easily.

 Asana offers a free Basic tier, with limited functionality and dashboards.
-Step up to the Premium tier, and for $9.99 (£9.49) per person per month billed annually, you get unlimited usage with no team member limit, and more functionality including the new timeline feature as well as custom fields.
+Step up to the Premium tier, and you get unlimited usage with no team member limit, and more functionality including the new timeline feature as well as custom fields.

 IDrive offers continuous syncing of your files, even those on network drives, and ranks top of our best cloud storage (opens in new tab) solutions.
 The web interface supports sharing files by email, Facebook and Twitter.
 Cautious or click-happy users will be pleased to hear that files deleted from your computer are not automatically deleted from the server, so there's less danger of removing something important by accident.
 Up to 30 previous versions of all files backed to your account are retained.(opens in new tab)